-The Queen’s College Translation Exchange runs Creative Translation Ambassadors programmes for undergraduate and postgraduate students at Oxford.
-We train the selected students to design and lead their own creative translation workshops in local schools.
+The Queen’s College Translation Exchange runs a Creative Translation Ambassadors programme for undergraduate and postgraduate students at Oxford.
+We train selected students to design and lead their own creative translation workshops in local schools.
 As an Ambassador, you’ll be part of the QTE family, meaning you can take part in our other projects, including our national translation prize for schools, blog writing, and book clubs

 What is the Creative Translation Ambassadors programme?